DQSSSSS/Scotty3D-HW/docs/pathtracer/path_tracing.md

 * Functions in `student/sampler.cpp` from class `Sampler` contains helper functions for random sampling, which you will use for sampling.
 Our starter code uses uniform hemisphere sampling `Samplers::Hemisphere::Uniform  sampler`(see `rays/bsdf.h` and `student/sampler.cpp`) which is already implemented for you.

-* If you want to implement Cosine-Weighted Hemisphere sampling for extra credit, fill in `Hemisphere::Cosine::sample` in `student/samplers.cpp` and then in `rays/bsdf.h`change `Samplers::Hemisphere::Uniform sampler` to `Samplers::Hemisphere::Cosine sampler`.

 ---

 After correctly implementing path tracing, your renderer should be able to make a beautifully lit picture of the Cornell Box with Lambertian spheres (`cbox_lambertian.dae`).
 Below is a render using 1024 samples per pixel (spp):